-The Project Plan (template can be found here) is a sheet that is meant to help you plan out your project, and it helps both you and the TA make sure that project scope is reasonable.
-The Plan asks you to outline what your project is, why you want to do it, what circuits you will need to build, and what goals you want to achieve for each lab.
-We'll do this as a class on Alpha/Omega Lab Planning Day.
+The Project Plan (document can be found here) is a sheet that is meant to help you plan out your project, and it helps both you and the TA make sure that project scope is reasonable.
+The Plan asks you to outline what your project is, why you want to do it, what circuits you will need to build, and what goals you want to achieve in each Milestone period.
+We'll do this as a class on Alpha/Omega Lab Design Ideation and Planning Day.